OffchainLabs/benchmarking-stylus/matrix_multiplication/solidity-matrix-multiplication/README.md

 1. Matrix multiplication is a computationally intensive operation, especially on-chain.
 This project includes:

-    - `MatrixMultiplication.sol` → Accepts dynamic matrix input for flexible testing up to 30×30.
-Larger matrix sizes (e.g., 40×40 and beyond) exceed gas limits and cannot be executed on-chain due to the cubic growth of gas costs.
+    - `MatrixMultiplication.sol` →  Implements matrix multiplication using pseudo-random number generation (PRNG) to generate test matrices dynamically.
+The contract accepts a matrix size n and two seed values to generate matrices up to 40×40.
+Larger sizes exceed gas limits and cannot be executed on-chain due to cubic gas cost growth.

 2. Foundry tests for local and on-chain validation.

 3. Transaction sender script:
-    - `matrix_tx_sender.sh` → Deploys the contract and sends matrix multiplication transactions (10×10 to 30×30).
+    - `matrix_tx_sender.sh` → Deploys the contract and sends matrix multiplication transactions (10×10 to 40x40).

 ## Prerequisites